altunixon/wips/lns/altina_ln/ASP-24-Chapter_4_The_Fifth_Campaign_against_Fort_Volks.md

 The chief of staff asked.

-"Commander, what should we do?"
+"Commander, what should we do?"<br/>

-"First, we need accurate intelligence of our opponent."
+"First, we need accurate intelligence of our opponent."<br/>

 "Understood.
 I will dispatch a reconnaissance team.
-We will get a clearer picture in an hour."
+We will get a clearer picture in an hour."<br/>

-"I leave it in your hands."
+"I leave it in your hands."<br/>

 The chief of staff gave his instructions to his subordinate standing by behind him.

 The others staff expressed their views.

-"Conduct the inspection of the cannons that were scheduled for next week now."
+"Conduct the inspection of the cannons that were scheduled for next week now."<br/>

-"That's right."
+"That's right."<br/>

-"I will prepare the men for battle."
+"I will prepare the men for battle."<br/>

-"I will check the walls."
+"I will check the walls."<br/>

 With their roles assigned, the staff went about their task.

 As the members started to take action, Weingartner asked one of the staff:

-"What happened to the cavalry unit that went out a few days ago?"
+"What happened to the cavalry unit that went out a few days ago?"<br/>

 "...
 There is still no news.
 They were probably attacked by the savages.
-We sent out a 500 men group to search for them twice, but we can't locate their bodies."
+We sent out a 500 men group to search for them twice, but we can't locate their bodies."<br/>

 "Is that so...
-It's regrettable, we will send their families our condolences along with the death notice and the entitled payout."
+It's regrettable, we will send their families our condolences along with the death notice and the entitled payout."<br/>

-"Yes sir!"
+"Yes sir!"<br/>

 The staff stood at attention and saluted.